Uniform Commercial Code

 Varnum attorneys serve our business clients' needs in complex transactions governed by the Uniform Commercial Code.
 Although we have broad experience in all aspects of the UCC, our work tends to focus primarily on Article 2 (Sales of Goods) and Article 9 (Secure Transactions).

 As to Article 2, we have expertise in all facets of commercial sales, including drafting of purchase orders, quotes and acknowledgments to protect the rights of buyers and sellers respectively.
 We also have an extensive practice in the secure transactions area governed by Article 9.

 The trial lawyers in the commercial section of the trial department at Varnum have litigated a broad spectrum of commercial disputes.
 The firm has a high degree of specialized knowledge and experience in all of the traditional areas of commercial litigation, as well as in many unique areas of commercial law.
 Examples include:

-- Adversary proceedings in Bankruptcy, including preference cases, non-dischargeability cases, cases involving fraudulent conveyances, and the like
+- Adversary proceedings in bankruptcy, including preference cases, non-dischargeability cases and cases involving fraudulent conveyances

 - Commercial lease litigation under Article 2A of the Uniform Commercial Code